 Continuing Care and Levels of Treatment

-As part of the treatment process here at SUWS of the Carolinas, we also provide each student and their family with transitional planning to help determine the most appropriate placement, upon graduation from our program.
+As part of the treatment process here at SUWS of the Carolinas, we also provide each student and their family with transitional planning to help determine the most appropriate placement, upon graduation from our treatment center.
 SUWS therapists will coordinate aftercare planning and discharge with parents, referring professionals, and the family transition specialist, as needed.
 Many of our students will go on to attend a longer-term residential program, while others are ready to return home.
 Our therapists and other mental health professionals will work diligently to make the transition to the next phase of treatment as smooth as possible.